jax-ml/jax/docs/new_docs/101/pytrees.md

 ```

 {func}`jax.tree.map` also supports mapping a function over multiple pytrees at
 once.
-The structures must match exactly — lists with the same lengths, dicts
+The structures must match exactly: lists with the same lengths, dicts
 with the same keys:

 ```{code-cell}